 What makes Kanban unique

-While many people want to compare Kanban vs. Agile, Kanban is more accurately a specific type of Agile methodology.
-But what is Kanban methodology?
-It uses the Agile principles discussed above but implements them in a particular way.
+While many people want to compare Kanban vs. Agile, Kanban methodology is more accurately a specific type of Agile methodology.
+Kanban strives to better coordinate and balance work with the capacity and bandwidth among workers.
+It uses the Agile methodology principles discussed above but implements them in a particular way.

 Kanban’s namesake board visualizes the team’s workflow.
 The board is split into categories of work to be done, work in progress, and completed work, and teams can add more categories as necessary to better visualize their process.
 Each task is recorded on a Kanban card, which moves from column to column on the board as it moves through the team’s process.